District 1070 Young Designer Competition 2019

 You can Download Competition Rules 2019.

-The District Young Designer final will be held in June 2019 ( TBC) at The DeMontfort University, Leicester Campus, Parking: Postcode LE2 7DP
+The District Young Designer final will be held on Saturday 15th June 2019 in the Hugh Aston Building, The DeMontfort University, Leicester Campus, Parking: Postcode LE2 7DP

 How to enter : Action Plan